ducklol2/quack_domains/README.md

 ### Step 0: Make sure Avahi is running

-This tool currently relies on the _host_ server's Avahi daemon.
+This tool currently relies on the _host's_ Avahi daemon.
 It's sometimes installed & running out of the box, but just to make sure, run this on your host server:

 ```
 sudo apt-get update && sudo apt-get install avahi-daemon && sleep 5 && sudo service dbus start && sleep 5 && sudo avahi-daemon -D